-Mark is a PhD candidate in the Alm Lab at MIT.
+Mark is a postdoctoral associate in the Alm Lab at MIT.
 Mark's research uses high-throughput sequencing to gain insights into the structure, function and dynamics of the human microbiome, with a recent publication on the topic in Nature.
 Besides the striking opportunity to directly impact patients' lives, Mark is excited to launch OpenBiome as a platform for building new collaborations with clinical researchers.
 He hopes that OpenBiome will provide a bridge between practicing clinicians and the community of computational and molecular biologists to which he belongs.
 Mark holds a PhD in microbiology from MIT.

 James has taken a leave from the MBA program at the MIT Sloan School of Management to launch OpenBiome.
 James has previously worked as a researcher on the Agricultural Development program at the Bill and Melinda Gates Foundation.
 Before that, James spent several years as a management consultant at Bain & Company where he developed and implemented growth strategy programs for large corporate clients.
 James' experience will help to ensure that OpenBiome develops efficient, sustainable operations.

 Carolyn is recent graduate of the MPA program at Princeton University's Woodrow Wilson School of Public and International Affairs.
 Prior to that, she worked on the Development Innovation Ventures program at the U.S. Agency for International Development, which tests and supports low-cost, high-impact interventions to improve global health and prosperity.
 Carolyn is thrilled to apply her experience working with early stage nonprofits as OpenBiome expands access to this compelling treatment.